 - potential for a significant future contribution to research in their chosen field

-- In the fall, attend the NCA Learning Series session on the Goldwater Scholarship held September 7, 2021.
-Click here for more info.
+- In the fall, attend the NCA Learning Series session on the Goldwater Scholarship.

 - Request to be added to the UC Goldwater Canvas Community.
 All important Goldwater deadlines and details are laid out on this Canvas page to help you prepare your application.
 Email firstname.lastname@example.org to be added.

-- Complete and submit Goldwater’s Pre-Application Form.
-This is available on the first Tuesday of September (September 7, 2021).
+- Complete and submit Goldwater’s Pre-Application Form by September 22, 2022.
+The form is available starting the first Tuesday of September (September 7, 2022).
 NCA recommends that you complete the form soon after it opens.
-This is your “intent to apply” declaration to this office, due no later than September 27, 2021.
 NCA will set up a meeting with you to discuss your pre-application.
 You will then be given access to the full application.

 - Prior to the pre-application meeting, complete two NCA forms:

-- UC’s Goldwater Endorsement Committee will review applications and select candidates to interview the week of November 1, 2021.
+- UC’s Goldwater Endorsement Committee will review applications and select candidates to interview in November.

 - Carefully review Goldwater’s Application Tips for Students